Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: Introduction

 The paper is organized as follows.
 In section 2, we analyze the orthodox formalism of QM and its metaphysical underpinnings which, we claim, appear from the choice of the concepts used in order to express the main postulates of the theory.
 Section 3 compares the invariance of classical theories to the contextual character of QM.
-In section 4 we continue to analyze the orthodox mathematical structure of QM and derive a NDI Theorem which proves that the interpretation of a vector in Hilbert space in terms of the state of a physical system is inconsistent with the formalism of the theory.
-In section 5, we discuss the consequences of the NDI theorem with respect to several ongoing debates in the literature.
+In section 4 we continue to analyze the orthodox mathematical structure of QM and derive a No Go Theorem which proves that the interpretation of a vector in Hilbert space in terms of the state of a physical system which possess objective physical properties is inconsistent with the formalism of the theory.
+In section 5, we discuss the consequences of the No Go theorem with respect to several ongoing debates in the literature.
 Finally, in section 6 we present some final remarks.

-\section{The Orthodox Quantum Formalism and its Metaphysical Underpinnings}
+\section{The Orthodox Quantum Formalism and its \\Metaphysical Underpinnings}

 The orthodox formalism of QM is constructed within a vectorial Hilbert space.
 As we shall see in this section, this mathematical structure has been interpreted, from the very origin of the theory, following ---implicitly--- certain basic preconceptions of Newtonian physics.
 Although the formalism has shown many problems when interpreted under these lines, certain main ideas have remained present in all interpretations of QM.
 Hidden within language, the metaphysics of entities and actuality has prevailed up to the present.
 In the following section we shall firstly describe the mathematical structure of the theory, and secondly, we will expose the metaphysical underpinnings that have restricted the development of QM.